Wednesday, September 28, 2011

 - Bjorn the Fell Handed Conversion Guide

 - How to Make Combi-Plasmas

 - How to Make Pre Heresy Space Wolves

 Recommended Warhammer 40K Blogs

-New Chaos Daemons and CSM models available from new Fantasy Release! - TJ here to talk about the upcoming Nagash releases for Warhammer Fantasy and how they are pretty much the best thing model-wise for Chaos converters to c...2 weeks ago
+New Chaos Daemons and CSM models available from new Fantasy Release! - TJ here to talk about the upcoming Nagash releases for Warhammer Fantasy and how they are pretty much the best thing model-wise for Chaos converters to c...1 month ago

 Breaking the Silence- Skirmish game List - Decided I needed to break the silence on this blog.
 I think the reasons why it has become so silent are addressed in this post.
 For the past 6 years, I ...9 months ago

 Chaos Marine Chosen Finished and a happy new year! - Finally found time to get these guys posted up on here.
 I actually finished these off just before Christmas and sent them off with the Custodes to Sandy ...9 months ago